AlexaDeWit/VentionTest/README.md

 ## Notes Regarding Design Choices

-At present my full time personal development machine is in storage in preparation for my move.
+At present my full-time personal development machine is in storage in preparation for my move.
 As such this project was implemented on a Surface Go, which runs Windows 10 Home.

 As a consequence of this, Docker is not viable to run.
 My initial intention was to allow the evaluator to simply `docker-compose up`.